-The open source peer-to-peer digital Internet currency require only the eMark Wallet and it helps with low transactions fees.
+The open-source peer-to-peer digital Internet currency requires only the eMark Wallet and it helps with low transactions fees.
 It uses SHA-256 Proof of Work and therefore similar to Bitcoin.
 The coin can be mined with BTC ASICs.

 With it, people can transfer coins from Germany to any country, by the user creating an account number for each transfer, and no personal details are associated with the account numbers.

 A total of 20 Billion Proof of Work Coins will be supplied in 2051, 50 years after the creation of the coin.
 It has 3.8 percent stake monthly payout and a block is formed every two minutes.